-Toeplitz systems are of interest to mathematicians because they display connections between various apparently unrelated areas of mathematics.
+To plitz systems are of interest to mathematicians because they display connections between various apparently unrelated areas of mathematics.
 They are of interest to numerical analysts and engineers because they arise in many applications and need to be solved quickly and accurately.
 A large literature exists, and many interesting algorithms have been developed, but there is still room for progress.
 We mention a few interesting problem areas in which progress on algorithms might be made -

-- 1. The development of fast, provably stable algorithms for computing the QR decomposition of a Toeplitz matrix A and solving the linear least squares problem (2). - 2.
+- 1. The development of fast, provably stable algorithms for computing the QR decomposition of a Toeplitz matrix A and solving the linear least squares problem (1.2). - 2.
 The discovery of "asymptotically fast" algorithms which are actually fast (compared to $O(n^2)$ algorithms) for moderate values of n. - 3.
-The development of good parallel algorithms which solve the Toeplitz system (1) in time $O((\log n)^2)$ on a hypercube, using only a moderate number of processors (say $O(n^2)$). - 4.
-The discovery of good algorithms for other problems involving Toeplitz and near-Toeplitz matrices, e.g. Toeplitz and Hankel eigenvalue problems.
+The development of good parallel algorithms which solve the Toeplitz system (1.1) in time $O((\log n)^2)$ on a hypercube, using only a moderate number of processors (say $O(n^2)$ ). - 4.
+Generalization of 1-3 above to algorithms with provably good numerical properties for low displacement rank matrices. - 5.
+The discovery of good algorithms for other problems involving Toeplitz and low displacement rank matrices, e.g. eigenvalue and inverse eigenvalue problems.